-The Military Heritage Museum in Fishermen’s Village has a mission to “promote an understanding and respect for the rich military heritage of the United States and the sacrifices made by our country’s veterans, living and dead, emphasizing that freedom is not free.”
+Visit a Museum The Military Heritage Museum has a mission to “promote an understanding and respect for the rich military heritage of the United States and the sacrifices made by our country’s veterans, living and dead, emphasizing that freedom is not free.”
 Thousands of military artifacts dating back to the Spanish-American War to current conflicts are on display and the museum is made possible by the more than 75 volunteers who give their time.
 Many are veterans.
-(Fishermen’s Village, 1200 West Retta Esplanade, Unit 48, Punta Gorda; Tel: 941-575-9002)

-Escape from an Escape Room– Can you escape in 60 minutes?
-This family-friendly activity is a creative indoor adventure where a group of people work together to solve a mystery in less than an hour.
-Charlotte County has two escape rooms, Escape Rooms Unlocked (401 E Olympia Ave, Punta Gorda; Tel: 941-295-6880) in Punta Gorda and Escape Port Charlotte (3191 Harbor Blvd Unit C, Port Charlotte; Tel: 941-883-6296).
+Escape the Room This family-friendly indoor adventure takes teamwork to solve a mystery in less than an hour.
+Punta Gorda/Englewood Beach features two escape rooms, Escape Rooms Unlocked in Punta Gorda and Escape Port Charlotte in Port Charlotte.